-There is currently no cure for Gaucher, but different therapies are available which may help treat many of the major symptoms.1
+There is currently no cure for Gaucher disease, but different therapies are available which may help treat many of the major symptoms.1

 ERT was first approved for treatment of Gaucher disease in 1991.4 It is designed to work by replacing the missing or deficient enzyme, so the fatty substance glucocerebroside is removed by natural processes.
 ERT can be used to treat children and adults with Gaucher disease.2,3

-SRT was first approved for treatment of Gaucher disease in 2002.5 It is designed to work by reducing the amount of fatty molecules (cerebrosides) in the body, so the enzyme has less work to do.
+SRT was first approved for treatment of Gaucher disease in 2002.5 It is designed to work by reducing the amount of glucocerebroside in the body, so the enzyme has less work to do.
 SRT can be used to treat adults with Gaucher disease.5,6

-Patients with Gaucher disease may also be given medicines that help manage their symptoms (e.g. pain killers).2 These do not treat Gaucher disease itself but may help reduce the impact it has on the body.2
+Patients with Gaucher disease may also be given medicines that help manage their symptoms (e.g. pain killers).1 These do not treat Gaucher disease itself but may help reduce the impact it has on the body.1

 The information on this website is intended only to provide knowledge of Gaucher disease health topics.
 This information should not be used in place of advice from your GP or other healthcare professional.
 If in doubt please contact your doctor for advice.